UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 - Data Product Discovery, Catalogue Registration, Lineage, etc.
 - Data Product Monitoring / Alerting / Logs

 A typical workload on a shared self-service data platform infrastructure could look like the following digram: incoming data (batch or streaming) gets ingested and processed and stored into the data structure that defines the data product, whether that is columnar or object.
-At the other end of the workload, an incoming request for data hits a web service, which then orchestrates a series of processes against the data product storage area, to then return that data to the customer.
+At the other end of the workload, an incoming request for data hits a web service, which then orchestrates a series of processes against the data product storage area, to then return that data to the customer. [^1]

+[^1]: The diagram is inspired from Lena Hall's session at the Data & AI Summit, May 2021.
+See the [session recording on YouTube](https://www.youtube.com/watch?v=fOAPQJd3f0M&t=1079s&ab_channel=Databricks).

 {{< img src="images/data-product-self-serve-infra.png" alt="Logical workload process of a data product on self-service infrastructure as described above" width="900" align="center">}}